KaliRani/connecteddreamsC-support/README.md

 Why does the app request Camera access?
 Camera access for:
-- Scanning QR codes
+- scanning QR codes,
+- optional Matter pairing (coming in future release),
-- Text scanning for translation (coming in future release)
+- text scanning for translation (coming in future release), and
+- optional three-dimensional image creation.

-- Optional Matter pairing (coming in future release) We do not store or share images.
+We do not store or share images.

 Does the app collect any personal information?
-No. Connected Dreams A does not collect, store, or transmit user data.
+No. Connected Dreams C does not collect, store, or transmit user data.

 Are scans or photos saved?
 No. All scanning happens locally on your device.